josecho/AlgoDataStructures/README.md

 debug> str (show str variable value) debug> str.split("").reduce((rev, char) => char + rev, "");  (evaluate expression)

-For each iteration into a loop, execute CONTROL+C , c COMMAND and repl.
+For each iteration into a loop, execute Control + C , c COMMAND and repl.

+- Summary:

+Add a 'debugger' statement in your fucntion
+Call the function manually
+At the terminal, run 'node inspect index.js'
+To continue execution on the file, press 'c' then 'enter' To launch a 'repl' session, type 'repl' then 'enter' To exit the 'repl', press Control + C